How to Play Minecraft with Friends

 - Your server is ready - share the address with your friends

 That's it.
-No settings to configure, no control panels to learn, no technical knowledge needed.
-The server is online 24/7, optimized for groups of up to 20 friends.
+No settings to configure, no control panels to learn.
+The server runs 24/7 and handles up to 20 players.

 Which Method Should You Choose?